 By deploying Positive Selection technology, enterprises can neutralize all malicious code from any document–even zipped or password-protected files–in microseconds, without compromising file functionality.
 This enables recipients to open documents from any sender or any source – without slowing business operations or compromising security.

-Further, businesses using Votiro’s Secure File Gateway technology receive additional protection compared to other anti-virus solutions.
+Further, businesses using Votiro Cloud technology receive additional protection compared to other anti-virus solutions.
 With Positive Selection, users are protected from unknown and zero-day attacks – while other anti-virus solutions must rely on a database of known signatures, limiting the scope of preventable breaches.

-Using this technology, Votiro’s Secure File Gateway solution is able to sanitize malicious files before they infiltrate an employee’s inbox, so they don’t fall victim to these types of spearphishing attacks on the rise.
+Using this technology, Votiro Cloud solution is able to sanitize malicious files before they infiltrate an employee’s inbox, so they don’t fall victim to these types of spearphishing attacks on the rise.

 Learn more about how to secure your email gateway here.